Skip to content

 Export formats

-Theme Settings dialog lists eleven export formats side-by-side; each row has Preview and Download buttons.
-Preview opens a full-screen read-only overlay with syntax highlighting (highlight.js, common bundle — JSON/CSS/JS/SCSS/Swift/Kotlin/XML/Markdown), per-line gutter numbers, colour chips next to every recognised literal (hex, rgb[a](...), Swift/Compose Color(red:…, green:…, blue:…)), and Copy-to-clipboard.
-Download saves a single file or zips multi-file bundles client-side via jszip.
+The Theme Settings dialog's Export theme section lists all eleven export formats as a single-column list — each row shows the format label + a one-line description, with Preview and Download buttons on the right (test ids export-preview-btn-{id}).
+For every format except Systema JSON, both buttons are disabled (with a tooltip) until the theme has at least one non-meta token.
+Preview opens a full-screen read-only overlay (data-testid="export-preview-dialog") with syntax highlighting (highlight.js, common bundle — JSON/CSS/JS/TS/SCSS/Swift/Kotlin/XML), per-line gutter numbers, colour chips next to every recognised literal (hex, rgb[a](...), Swift/Compose Color(red:…, green:…, blue:…)), and Copy-to-clipboard.
+Download saves a single file or zips multi-file bundles client-side via jszip (zip base name {slug}.{formatId}.zip).

 Every format reads the current preview mode (previewModeId) and emits that mode first — the plugin view and export stay aligned.
 Missing previewModeId falls back to the first enabled mode.

-Design Tokens (W3C DTCG){name}.tokens.json (single mode) / {name}.dtcg.zip (multi-mode: light.tokens.json + dark.tokens.json + index.json)W3C DTCG format with $value / $type / $description leaves.
+Design Tokens (W3C) (dtcg){name}.tokens.json (single mode) / {slug}.dtcg.zip (multi-mode: one {mode}.tokens.json per mode + index.json)W3C DTCG format with $value / $type / $description leaves.
 Works with Tokens Studio, Style Dictionary 4+.
 Meta docs duplicated into each mode file via the default-bucket fallback so every file is self-contained.

 Meta tokens for documentation